premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 ---

-4. Can you ellaborate on Generic Collection Classes in C#?
+4. Can you elaborate on Generic Collection Classes in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)